Darshini86/Muthu-Playtech/README.md

 Global licensees

-For corssbrowser we can support initialize browser details in Runner class using @beforeclass and which browser we want to run we can give it in runner class
+For corssbrowser we can support initialize browser details in Runner class using @beforeclass and which browser we want to run we can give it in runner class or we can use desiredcapability for cross browser testing if we plan to use Browserstack or perfecto.

 @BeforeClass
 public static void before() {